-79 Roy Church, The Rise and Decline of the British Motor Industry (Cambridge: Cambridge University Press, 1995), chap.
+73. Roy Church, The Rise and Decline of the British Motor Industry (Cambridge: Cambridge University Press, 1995), chap.
 3.

-80 Glyn, Capitalism Unleashed, p.
-20.
+74. Glyn, Capitalism Unleashed, 20.

-81 Michel Margairaz, "Les Nationalisations: La Fin d'une Culture Politique?," in Les Années Mitterrand: Les Années Du Changement, 1981-1984, ed.
-Serge Berstein, Pierre Milza, and Jean-Louis Bianco (Paris: Perrin, 2001), pp. 344-84.
+75. Michel Margairaz, "Les nationalisations: La fin d'une culture politique?," in Bernstein, Milza, and Biacno, Les années Mitterrand, 344-84.

-82 Hobsbawm, The Age of Extremes: The Short Twentieth Century, 1914-1991, chap.
-14; Jacobs, Panic at the Pump, chaps.
-4, 8; Eichengreen, The European Economy since 1945, chap.
-9, esp. pp. 277-82.
+76. Hobsbawm, Age of Extremes, chap.
+14; Meg Jacobs, Panic at the Pump: The Energy Crisis and the Transformation of American Politics in the 1970s (New York: Hill & Wang, 2016), chaps.
+4, 8; Eichengreen, European Economy since 1945, chap.
+9, esp.
+277-82.

-coordinating production and consumption in an extended division of labour.83 Nevertheless, in a context of major relative price changes, in particular increases in energy prices and declines in the costs of transport, electronics, and communication, removing legislative restrictions on prices and quantities and ending subsidies to loss-making firms allowed-indeed forced-capital and labour to move from broadly less to broadly more efficient uses.
-As the following case study from the US energy sector shows, the particular price and quantity regulation in place could result in unintentional interaction effects that prevented adjustment to relative price changes, while causing significant collateral damage.
-Turning to market coordination thus both addressed unintentional interaction effects of earlier regulation and brought into play adjustment processes that a central planner would likely have missed, and that state-owned enterprises did not initiate on their own from below.84
+77. Market coordination can be suboptimal for a number of reasons, including positive and negative externalities, information asymmetries, public goods, monopoly and oligopoly, the volatility and nonrationality of financial markets in the face of fundamental uncertainty, the existence of multiple equilibriums, and the increases in energy prices and decreases in the costs of transport, electronics, and communication, removing legislative restrictions on prices and quantities and ending subsidies to loss-making firms allowed-indeed forced-capital and labor to move from broadly less to broadly more efficient uses.
+As the following case study from the US energy sector shows, the particular price and quantity regulations in place could result in unintentional interaction effects that prevented adjustment to relative price changes while causing significant collateral damage.
+Turning to market coordination thus both addressed unintentional interaction effects of earlier regulation and brought into play adjustment processes that a central planner would likely have missed and that state-owned enterprises did not initiate on their own from below.

-In October 1973, responding to Western logistical support for Israel in the Yom Kippur war, OPEC announced an oil embargo and started to cut back production.
+In October 1973, responding to Western logistical support for Israel in the Yom Kippur War, OPEC announced an oil embargo and started to cut back production.
 Oil prices quickly quadrupled.
-In the US, price controls that had been introduced two years before to manage inflation prevented oil firms from passing on the price increase.
-Demand for petrol quickly
+In the United States, price controls that had been introduced two years before to manage inflation prevented oil firms from passing on the price increase.
+Demand for petrol quickly exceeded the now-reduced supply.
+Petrol stations ran out of fuel, with long queues forming in response.
+Just as with the British response to stagflation, the US government did not at first turn to markets and deregulation.
+This approach was ruled out on political grounds: in the short run it would have led to unpopular price increases-rationing through the price mechanism-and rising oil firm profits.